Shawnzheng011019/Repo_md_grammarchecker/README.md

-# Milvus Docs Grammar Checker
+# Markdown Docs Grammar Checker

 A tool to automatically detect grammar errors and Chinglish expressions in Milvus documentation using OpenAI GPT-4 and create actionable GitHub issues for corrections.